 Now it’s time to research venues, get brochures and speak directly to venues you’re interested in to narrow down your list to your top 3 venues.

 If you’ve completed the 6 steps for kickstarting your wedding planning, congratulations!
 You’re well on your way now to planning your dream day.
-If you’re leading a busy lifestyle with career, family, and home you may like to collaborate with a wedding planner in Ireland to assist with your planning.
+If you’re leading a busy lifestyle with career, family, and home, you may like to collaborate with a wedding planner in Ireland to assist with your planning.
 It gives you a stress-free and inspiring experience to bring your vision alive.

-Book in for a virtual coffee chat if you have any questions and would like to talk to a wedding professional to assist with your planning.
+Contact me if you have any questions and would like to talk to a wedding professional to assist with your planning.